BrianEnigma/3D-Cat_Food_Toy/README.md

 either be in two pieces (the flat endcap plus a partial sphere to glue on to it) or will require support.

+## License

+This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+To view a copy of this license, visit <http://creativecommons.org/licenses/by-nc-sa/4.0/>.